 |#9||Philadelphia (PA)||$55,584||Not Reported||$109,200|

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Computer Science degree.
+Learn more about the top colleges for a Bachelor's in Computer Science degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Brown University offers both a Bachelor of Science and a Bachelor of Arts in Computer Science.
 Each has two tracks and there are a dozen concentrations, so the program is very flexible.
 The CS program is designed to combine the practical and theoretical basics with broad exposure to how computing is currently evolving.
 Students will also be able to acquire a depth of knowledge in specific subfields, based on their choices of concentration.
 The concentrations include Systems, Data, AI/ Machine Learning, Visual Computing, Architecture, Security, and Computational Biology.

 The BS has a heavier mathematics and science content than the BA.
 Both degrees have a Standard Track and a Professional Track.
 In both, the Professional Track involves two 2 to 4 month full-time professional experiences.
 Students have the option of obtaining a master’s with an additional year’s enrollment.
 Courses in the degrees include Introduction to Algorithms and Data Structures, Real-Time and Embedded Software, and Software Security and Exploration.